 CyberGhost recently removed its tile-based user interface, instead opting for a more streamlined design.
 The main screen contains a quick-connect button and a drop-down menu for your preferred location.
 Additionally, the entire process of choosing a server has been further simplified.
 There’s another screen with a search bar: you can enter a country or streaming service and find suitable servers instantly.

 NordVPN’s mobile app is very similar to its desktop version.
 You can still choose a location on the map and connect in a single click, but there’s also a shortcut to the service’s specialized P2P, dedicated IP, double VPN, or Tor over VPN servers.
 The settings menu is similarly revamped, with fewer options and some functionality (such as the kill switch) removed.

 CyberGhost’s mobile app has also had an update, making the interface more consistent between mobile and desktop apps.
 The sliding task-based panel is gone and has been replaced with a new, cleaner home screen.
 You can connect to the best location from the main screen, or select a specific location from a drop-down menu.
 There’s even a separate category for streaming-friendly servers, each of which lists the service it’s best suited for.

 Servers and performance

-CyberGhost offers at least eight servers in each of its served countries, with its highest number (539 servers) in the US.
-By comparison, NordVPN has just a single server in some countries, but also offers more choice than CyberGhost elsewhere.
-A prime example is the US, where the service has almost a third (1,892) of its servers.
+CyberGhost offers at least eight servers in each of its served countries, with its highest number (1,312 servers) in the US.
+By comparison, NordVPN has just a single server in some countries, but also offers more than CyberGhost elsewhere.
+A prime example is the US, where the service has more than a third (1,970) of its servers.